dharmik-trc/survey-concierge/README.md

+- combine all the answer one field and type of answer as different field
+- hit the api on every next button click
+- salary questions in the survey
+- Give soft reminder to the user when total sum is 0 (for form numeric questions, example: 27 - salary)

-# Survey Platform
+# Survey Concierge - Professional Survey Platform

-A full-stack survey platform built with Next.js frontend and Django backend, featuring step-by-step survey forms, real-time validation, and comprehensive response tracking.
+A modern, full-stack survey platform built with Next.js frontend and Django backend, featuring step-by-step survey forms, real-time validation, and comprehensive response tracking.
+Survey Concierge provides a professional solution for creating, managing, and analyzing surveys with a beautiful, branded interface.

+## 🎨 Branding

+Survey Concierge features a modern, professional design with:

+- **Brand Colors**: Indigo to Purple gradient theme
+- **Modern UI**: Clean, responsive design with smooth animations
+- **Professional Logo**: Custom SVG icon with gradient branding
+- **Consistent Styling**: Unified design language across all components
+- **Accessibility**: WCAG compliant with proper focus states and contrast

 ## 🚀 Features